Ethra8/candlelight-worlds/README.md

 - [X] View confirmation message on the site for every action taken.

 ## SITE OWNER STORIES
-As a site owner, the following functionalities have been included on this site without need to touch the code:
+As a site owner, the following functionalities have been included on this site, to manually access and set the following:
 - [X] Add, update or delete worlds directly from the Admin.
-- [X] Style the font size and display of each world's details page
+- [X] Style the font size and display of each world's details page.
+- [X] Add, update of delete images from the world's details page.

 ## USER PROFILES